jhall773/Networking_Final_Project/README.md

 The client may be ran with a target IP address argument (the default is localhost), may be ran with port # argument, and must be ran with a username argument on the command line and a run of the file may be written as follows: "python3 client.py --target 192.168.1.229 --port 8675 --username Max"

-# Using the App_Example_Run to Run a Sample Version of the Application
+# Using the App_Example_Run Folder to Run a Sample Version of the Application
 Alternatively, you may download the App_Example_Run folder and open (double-click) the Bat (.bat) file to see an example of the Application run without running any program (python) scripts.
 Please wait for about 5 seconds after openning the Bat file to load each of the two client GUI windows.
 Please also quickly close the rest of the Bat file application soon after you close out both client windows.

 An example of what you should see when using the application from the Bat file (and similarly if running the python scripts in the command line from the terminals) is shown in the Example_Image.